intel/nauta/docs/user-guide/actions/predict.md

 ### Synopsis

-The batch Subcommand starts a new batch instance that performs a prediction on provided data.
+Use the batch subcommand to start a new batch instance that performs a prediction on provided data.
 This command uses a specified dataset to perform inference.
 The results are stored in an output file.

 ### Syntax